Does Car Insurance Cover Air Conditioning?

 - If your air conditioner fails due to age or lack of maintenance, it’s classified as wear and tear, and insurance providers will not cover the repair costs.

 Will Your Insurance Provider Cover Your Air Conditioning?

 Generally (and unfortunately), most insurance providers will not cover your car’s air conditioning.
-That’s because this issues that usually affect a car’s AC unit are typically considered regular wear and tear.
+These issues usually affect a car’s AC unit are typically considered regular wear and tear.

 The most common parts that break in a car’s air conditioning unit include the compressor, the condenser, and the evaporator.
-These components are not meant to last the lifetime of your vehicle; furthermore, you are required to take care of the air conditioner to ensure that it is working properly.
-If, for example, your AC fails to operate because you neglected to change the air filter, your car insurance provider would not cover the repair, as it would be categorized as “wear and tear”.
-In this situation, you would be responsible for covering the cost of the repair.
+These components are not meant to last the lifetime of your vehicle; furthermore, you must take care of the air conditioner to ensure it is working properly.
+If, for example, your AC fails to operate because you neglected to change the air filter, your car insurance provider would not cover the repair, as it would be categorized as “wear and tear.”
+In this situation, you would be responsible for covering the repair cost.

 Will Your Car Insurance Company Ever Cover a Broken Air Conditioner?

 While usually, the damage to a car’s air conditioning unit is considered normal wear and tear and would not be covered by your auto insurance policy, there are circumstances in which your policy may cover the repair.

 For example, if you are involved in a car accident, and the air conditioner is damaged, there is a chance that your insurance provider would cover the repair.
 For instance, if you are rear-ended, side-swiped, or hit head-on, and the impact of the collision cracks the compressor, your auto insurance company may cover the damage.